-p>Whenever a seller carries back a promissory note secured by a deed of trust to the property the parties need to fully understand that in addition to their roles as seller and buyer they will have an ongoing relationship as lender and borrower.
+Whenever a seller carries back a promissory note secured by a deed of trust to the property the parties need to fully understand that in addition to their roles as seller and buyer they will have an ongoing relationship as lender and borrower.
 When the seller extends credit to the buyer in California the parties must complete and sign a Seller Financing Addendum and Disclosure form (“SFA”).
 The form is designed to make sure that both parties understand the terms of the financing including particularly issues relating to due on sale clauses if applicable and any requirements for a balloon payment.
+The form was recently updated to inform the parties of certain requirements of the Dodd Frank Act which can apply where the seller is an investor who for example is “flipping” the property.
 The laws requiring these disclosures (California Civil Codes sections 2956-2967) arose out of a concern that so-called “creative financing” involving seller financing which became popular at a time of very high interest rates led to abuse when buyers would enter into transactions which seemed attractive at the time but led to foreclosures when they were unable to refinance at the time the balloon payments became due.
 Seller financing is treated as a purchase money loan for the purposes of California anti deficiency laws.

 It is important that sellers and buyers engaging in either an AITD or “subject to” transaction sign a written statement which includes important disclosures regarding the risks and possible consequences of these types of seller financing.
 The San Diego Association of Realtors has a disclosure form which covers these matters.